 Immediately after graduating, I moved to Rochester NY where I spent the next 10 years working in commercial and public radio.
 I held various positions in engineering, production, and operations.
 During my time in radio, I started working with computers back when the Apple IIc and the IBM PC were first introduced.
 That was another challenge, trying to access computers without assistive technology.
 I left broadcasting in 1987 and began my career as an assistive technology specialist.
 It was at this time when I opened my business.
 I finally found my passion.
 Using my knowledge to help people access electronic and printed information.

 My work with prospective CTE teachers has not stopped.
 I am a guest lecturer at the state University College at Oswego.
 I periodically spend an evening lecturing in the School of Education, CTE department and Curriculum and Instruction department on the benefits of using assistive technology.
 In addition to this work, I have lectured internationally.
-My most recent presentation was to the “worldwide Conference on Education that was held at the University of Brazil.
+My most recent presentation was to the “Worldwide Conference on Education that was held at the University of Brazil.
 My lecture was on empowering individuals in their abilities with assistive technology.
 I Periodically speak throughout the year to various groups of individuals on a wide variety of topics related to assistive technology and people who have a disability.
 My most popular topics include, accessible document and presentation fundamentals, the benefits of assistive technology, and how assistive technology can benefit the entire workforce.